Division of Synthetic Chemistry

 Exploring beyond traditional concepts, we use inorganic and organic chemistry to synthesize new functional molecules and materials, and investigate their structures, properties, and applications.

-Assoc Prof MIZUHATA, Yoshiyukio (D Sc)
+Prof YAMADA, Hiroko (D Sc)

 Prof MURATA, Yasujiro (D Eng)